Digital Redesign of Premium Credit Card

 BACKGROUND

 A Fortune 100 financial services client asked us to evaluate and shape the digital redesign of their premium credit card.
-The project was high-visibility and required balancing business priorities (increase enrollment in perks) with design goals (create a high-end digital experience) to address competing stakeholder interests.
+The project was high-visibility and required balancing business priorities (increase enrollment in perks) with design goals (encourage exploration) to address competing stakeholder interests.
 We needed to run research that would highlight how to stay competitive in a market where products have high costs and customers have high standards.

 The initial scope was a one-off usability study paired with some generative research, but after the first round demonstrated strong value, it expanded into a 6-month iterative research and design program.